The More You Use Your Brain, the Better it Works

 For me, the two are synonymous, especially when it comes to lottery scams.
 My mom always told me you could never get anything for nothing.
 So when it comes to the lottery, you have to play to win.
 There is no way you are going to win millions of dollars without playing.
 There is just no way.
 Unfortunately, not everyone has this same kind of reasoning.
 I’m not sure if people think they are entitled to win big, by either karma, divine intervention, or they are just ever the optimist.
 Who knows?

 Who Are the Potential Lottery Scam Victims?

-So why exactly do people fall for scams that are obviously bogus?
-Well the first thing you should know is that not everyone falls for them.
-There are certain kinds of people who are willing to believe anything and these people are more prone to falling for them and these people generally are:
+So why exactly do people fall for scams that are bogus?
+Well, the first thing you should know is that not everyone falls for them.
+There are certain kinds of people who are willing to believe anything, and these people are more prone to falling for them, and these people generally are: